jgarbe/DDrop_Menu/README.md

 1. Clone the directory to your server.
 2. Create a database.
+3. Import datafields in "sql/" directory.
-3. Edit "inc/connectvars.php" for your newly created database.
+4. Edit "inc/connectvars.php" for your newly created database.
-4. Go to the page and play.
+5. Go to the page and play.
 	NOTE:  Please feel free to use your own JQuery-UI script, but I included my own build for Demo purposes. https://jqueryui.com/